Precision thermal submounts and hermetic metal packages for optical and RF systems.

 Single-crystal SiC — the highest thermal conductivity available in a ceramic submount.

 Without polycrystalline grain boundaries, phonon transport is unimpeded.
-FerraLink is one of the only sources of qualified single-crystal SiC submounts accessible to US engineering teams.
+FerraLink supplies qualified single-crystal SiC submounts with documented thermal performance.

 Learn more →170 W/m·K